Real Estate Information

 Statistics provided by the Pikes Peak REALTORS Service Corp., or it’s PPMLS

-Here are some highlights from the March 2025 PPAR report:
+Here are some highlights from the February 2026 PPAR report.

 Please click here to view the detailed 10-page report, including charts.
 If you have any questions about the report or to find out how it relates to your individual situation, just give me a call.

-In comparing March 2025 to March 2024 for All Homes in PPAR:
+In comparing February 2026 to February 2025 for All Homes in PPAR:

 Single Family/Patio Homes: